1587/speaking-exam/00-part5.md

 My answer:

 ```
-No, I don't think so, we are happy, not because of money.
+No, I don't think having money makes me happy.
 Think about the past.
 When I was young, I had no money but I was very happy,
-I had many classmates, many friends, (many time), no troubles.
+I had many classmates, many friends, (many time), and i have no troubles.
-so,we can see, for example, friendship make people happy,
+so,we can see, The friendship makes people happy,
-but money can't buy real friendship.
+but money can't buy real friendships.

-(and to have more money,
-you must spend much time makeing money, have less time enjoying life.)

-in china, many software engineers work more than 12 hours a day
+In china, many software engineers work more than 12 hours a day
 to maintain a high salary,
 the more money they earn,the less happy they are.

-therefore , money doesn't means happiness.
+so, money doesn't means happiness.
+that's all.
 ```